-Our team of more than 1,000 dedicated employees works hard to ensure our system continuously delivers safe drinking water.
-Around the clock monitoring and testing shows that the District's drinking water is exceptional: better than the standards set forth by the federal Safe Drinking Water Act.
+Last year we performed more than 40,000 quality tests across the city.
+That testing and around the clock monitoring shows that the District's drinking water is exceptional: clean, safe, healthy and better than the standards set forth by the federal Safe Drinking Water Act.